puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 Data type: `Any`

 Specifies the absolute path to the base location where you want to install IBM Installation Manager.
-Defaults to `/opt/IBM/InstallationManager`.
+Set to `/opt/IBM/InstallationManager` as the default for the 'administrator' installation mode or '#{user_home}/IBM/InstallationManager' for 'nonadministrator' and 'group' installation modes.

 Default value: `undef`